For Parents and Families

 How does Career Development Help with a Student’s Major and Career Decision-Making?

 Career counselors work with students to identify and explore career interests.
 Self-exploration is the first step as students begin to focus on major and career decision-making.
 Career Interest Inventories are sometimes recommended to aid students in the process.
 Our career counselors work closely with the Academic Advising Center to help and guide students on decisions regarding majors as they may or may not relate to career choice.

 What Career Tools and Programs are Available to Students Exploring Careers?

 An array of current resources, both online and in-house, are available to students.
 Skill-building workshops on topics such as resume writing, interviewing, job search strategies, Using LinkedIn, networking, and applying to graduate school are also offered.
 Our alumni Mentor Network and professional career panels can further empower students to gain insight into careers .

 Experiential Education, such as internships, can help students develop skills for the job market and “try out” specific fields of interest.
 Career Development’s Purchase JobScore, lists thousands of internship and part-time job opportunities with local and national employers.
-Our annual Job and Internship Fair at the Performing Arts Center gives students a chance to meet employers seeking to fill available opportunities.
-The CDC also sponsors a Graduate School Expo where visiting representatives share information with our students.
+Our annual Job and Internship Fair gives students a chance to meet employers seeking to fill available opportunities.
+We also host a Graduate School Expo where visiting representatives share information with our students.
+We also curated job search and diversity and inclusion resources to help students with their career search.

 How Can Parents Help Students with Career Planning?